-Meanwhile, pit avocados, scoop out flesh, and mash in a medium bowl.
+Meanwhile, pit avocados, scoop out the flesh and mash in a medium bowl.
 Mince garlic and finely chop cilantro.
 Add to avocado with lime juice and minced chile.
 Stir to combine.
 Add salt and pepper to taste.

-Serve immediately or store with plastic wrapped pressed directly to its surface to prevent browning and chilled.
+Serve immediately or store with plastic wrap pressed directly to its surface to prevent browning and chilled.